MEGATRON: Disentangling Physical Processes and Observational Bias in the Multi-Phase ISM of High-Redshift Galaxies: Methods

 Observationally, deriving $T_{\rm [O~{ II}]}$ is difficult due to the fact that the $\rm O^+$ auroral lines at 7320,7330\AA\ drop out of NIRSpec coverage at $z\sim 6.2$ and are extremely weak for a highly ionized ISM.
 Therefore, while we do measure this temperature directly (see the discussion in Section \ref{sec:temps}), we choose to compute $T_{\rm [O~{ II}]}$ from $T_{\rm [O~{ III}]}$ based on an empirical relation.
 While several such relations have been presented \citep{Izotov:2006,Pilyugin:2012,Cataldi:2025}, we use Equation~3 of \cite{Cameron:2023}, which was derived from an isolated galaxy simulation also run with \texttt{RAMSES-RTZ}, and corrects for temperature inhomogeneities in the ISM.
 Nonetheless, this choice will not significantly impact our results because $\rm O^{++}$ typically dominates the ionization state of oxygen in galaxies with direct $\rm [O~{ III}]~\lambda 4363$ detections \citep{Andrews:2013,Curti:2017,Curti:2020,Curti:2023,Laseter:2022}.

-Finally, when inferring metallicity, we use electron number densities computed from the $\rm C^{++}$ doublet as these can be detected at high redshift \citep{Topping:2025} and better trace the gas phases where $\rm [O~{ III}]~\lambda5007$ originates (see Figure~\ref{fig:all_lines}).
+Finally, when inferring metallicity, we use electron number densities computed from the $\rm C^{++}$ doublet\footnote{In cases where unphysical $\rm C~III]$ ratios are measured (driven by particularly low gas densities as well as low $\rm C~III]$ and $\rm [O~III]$ equivalent widths), we assume a fiducial density of $n_{\rm e}\sim300~{\rm cm}^{-3}$ in order to be consistent with our determinations in Section \ref{sec:pyneb}.} as these can be detected at high redshift \citep{Topping:2025} and better trace the gas phases where $\rm [O~{ III}]~\lambda5007$ originates (see Figure~\ref{fig:all_lines}).
 In contrast, we find that using $\rm S^{+}$ densities often give us incorrect results, due to the fact that this density measurement is tracing a different ionization zone \citep[see discussion in][]{Berg:2021}.
 The efficacy of gas-phase metallicity measurements is presented in Appendix~\ref{app:direct_method}.